anothercodingcharles/codequalitytest/README.md

 # APPLICATION BUILDING BLOCKS

-1.- A FoodTruckService that encapsulates the application's business logic.
+*FoodTruckService that encapsulates the application's business logic.

-2.- DTOs (FoodTruck,HTTPResponse) to simplify manipulation of HTTP response data by not having to use structure-specific APIs (i.e., for JSON, XML, etc.)
+*DTOs (FoodTruck,HTTPResponse) to simplify manipulation of HTTP response data by not having to use structure-specific APIs (i.e., for JSON, XML, etc.)

-3.- Utility classes
+*Utility classes

-  HTTPRequest class to execute the HTTP Request , control transactions and coordinating responses to HTTPResponse DTO A DateTimeProvider interface that provides a way to create LocalDateTime object, now() method  can be overridden to provide any localtime , thus making the    program testable.
+    *HTTPRequest class to execute the HTTP Request , control transactions and coordinating responses to HTTPResponse DTO *A DateTimeProvider interface that provides a way to create LocalDateTime object, now() method  can be overridden to provide any localtime , thus making the    program testable.
-  An AppProperties class to handle de reading of properties such as apptoke,baseurl,pagination pagesize defined in app.properties
+   *An AppProperties class to handle de reading of properties such as apptoke,baseurl,pagination pagesize defined in app.properties

 4.- A App main program in charge of the command line printing logic.